Chocolate Easter Egg Cheesecakes are my new favourite thing!

 - First things first, you need to break your Easter eggs in half which is easier said than done as you want them to be perfectly halved rather than a bit broken as mine usually are when I try to break them in half.
 The easiest way I’ve found to get the perfect cut is to pour some boiling water into a cup and dip a sharp knife in that before using it to cut the egg around the middle.
 Alternatively, the small Cadburys eggs (I think they’re £1 or £1.50 each) are ideal for this as they are super easy to separate.

-- Next, pop your biscuits into a bag and give them a bashing with a rolling pin (or anything else that you have to hand) unti they’re fine enough to resemble breadcrumbs.
+- Next, pop your biscuits into a bag and give them a bashing with a rolling pin (or anything else that you have to hand) until they're fine enough to resemble breadcrumbs.

 - Melt your butter and then stir it through the biscuits.